Compliance

 Demonstrate GDPR-Compliant Security

-AMVIA implements the technical controls that meet UK GDPR's Article 32 security requirements — and supports businesses through Cyber Essentials certification as evidence of compliance.
+AMVIA implements the technical controls that meet UK GDPR's Article 32 security requirements — supports businesses through security certification as evidence of compliance.